aaasif04/exposys-assignment/README.md

 Then run the programes.
 A test output is obtained with the trained model such that it predict the output for a newly given sentence.
 The new sentence must be added as a variable which is there in the code.

+github PR testing
+adding extra lines to it